Authors:

 1. Preface

-All tourism students in higher education institutions produce various kinds of development ideas and conduct research that could help tourism companies to get information about the latest study in the field and to help them to improve their business.
-During their studies students immerse themselves in cutting-edge tourism research, latest trends and future prospects.
-When entering working life new graduates can bring much-needed new insight to organizations.
-However, it is noteworthy that cooperation with working life can – and should – already take place during the studies.
+All tourism students in higher education institutions produce various kinds of development ideas and conduct research that could help tourism companies get information about the latest studies in the field and help them improve their business.
+During their studies students immerse themselves in cutting-edge tourism research, analyzing the latest trends and future prospects.
+When entering working life new graduates can bring much-needed new insight to organisations.
+However, it is noteworthy that cooperation with working life can – and should – be part of higher education.

-From Research to Working Life: students as knowledge brokers for entrepreneurial development (ReWo) is an Erasmus+ funded project which aims at creating permanent methods and practices for developing education and research structures, within educational institutions and in collaboration with international working life.
+From Research to Working Life: Students as Knowledge Brokers for Entrepreneurial Development (ReWo) is an Erasmus+ funded project which aims to create permanent methods and practices for developing education and research structures, within educational institutions and in collaboration with international working life.

-The project focuses on developing the joint education and research structures of the participating educational institutions.
-Better collaboration between HE and the industry is the primary goal – not just in the tourism industry, but to develop approaches that can be applicable to other fields.
-Better collaboration between all the participants included in this process (HE, the students, and the tourism sector) will be beneficial to all: it will bring useful changes in the HE curricula, more suited for the needs of the industry, it will improve the students’ employability and empower them to use their knowledge and ideas for the improvement of their workplace, and inform the industry representatives about the benefits of implementing new knowledge and ideas into practice.
+The project focuses on developing joint education and research structures in the participating educational institutions.
+Better collaboration between HE and the industry is the primary goal, and not just in the tourism industry: the project also seeks to develop approaches that can be applicable to other fields.
+Better collaboration between all the participants in this process (HEIs, the students, and the tourism sector) will be beneficial to all: it will bring useful changes to the HE curricula, to make them more suited to the needs of the industry, it will improve students’ employability and empower them to use their knowledge and ideas for the improvement of their workplace, and it will inform the industry representatives about the benefits of putting new knowledge and ideas into practice.

-The Partners in this project are the University of Maribor, Lapland University of Applied Sciences, the University of Stavanger, and the Estoril Higher Institute for Tourism and Hotel Studies.
+The partners on this project are the University of Maribor, Lapland University of Applied Sciences, the University of Stavanger, and the Estoril Higher Institute for Tourism and Hotel Studies.

-One of the outputs of ReWo project is this study on good practices for applying and implementing tourism students’ research findings into working life.
-In addition, the aim is to discover development ideas around topics such as: how can students’ research results or other development input be used more effectively and how can this be considered within tourism studies.
+One of the outputs of the ReWo project is this study on good practices for applying and implementing tourism students’ research findings in working life.
+In addition, a key project goal is to discover development ideas around questions such as: How can students’ research results or other development ideas be used more effectively?
+And how can this be considered as part of tourism studies?

 This report presents the results of the study.
-The study consists primarily of case examples that have been collected from the ReWo project’s partner institutions, four cases from each.
-In addition, a questionnaire was developed and shared in order to gain an understanding of the current cooperation and methods of knowledge transfer between HEIs, students, and the industry as well as wants for cooperation in the future and needs for curricula improvement.
+It consists primarily of case examples collected from ReWo project partner institutions, specifically four cases from each.
+In addition, a questionnaire was developed and shared in order to gain an understanding of current methods of cooperation and knowledge transfer between HEIs, students, and the industry as well as desires for cooperation in the future and needs for curricula improvement.

-The results were compiled into this report Best Practices for Transferring Knowledge to Working life which holds in introduction to the topic and the project, results and insights from the questionnaires, and case examples with “main takeaways” meaning the practical learning the reader of the report could take in.
-In the end of the report there are reflections, recommendations and development ideas.
+The results were compiled into this report titled Best Practices for Transferring Knowledge to Working Life which includes an introduction to the topic and the project, results and insights from the questionnaires, and case examples with “main takeaways”, meaning the practical learning the reader of the report can takeaway.
+At the end of the report there are reflections, recommendations and development ideas.

 Anyone reading this report can benefit from the best practice case examples and development ideas.
-For the tourism industry the report can give new ideas for even tighter collaboration with higher education institutions of tourism.
-For students, as well as for the teaching staff, researchers and RDI personnel, the report hopefully offers inspiration to try new practices.
-In addition, this publication may encourage HEIs to critically examine their curriculum: how it currently supports students’ linkage to the working life and how this link could be further promoted through the curriculum itself.
+For the tourism industry the report offers new ideas for even tighter collaboration with the tourism departments of higher education institutions.
+For students, as well as for teaching staff, researchers and RDI personnel, the report will hopefully offer inspiration to try new practices.
+In addition, this publication may encourage HEIs to critically examine their curricula and ask how they currently supports students’ links to working life and how these links could be further promoted through the curricula.

-This report is neither a comprehensive collection of all the possible ways for research-industry collaboration nor a guide on how to do it.
-Instead, the core of this report is to share best practices from the ReWo project’s partner institutions, for HEI–working life cooperation where students are involved.
+This report is neither a comprehensive collection of all the possible means of research-industry collaboration nor a guide on how to implement them.
+Instead, the core objective of this report is to share best practices from ReWo project partner institutions in order to enhance HEI–working life cooperation for the benefit of students.

 2. Cooperation between business and higher education – who benefits?

-Gaining new knowledge and finding qualified employees from among graduates, especially the latter, is an important reason for businesses to cooperate with HEIs (Davey, Meerman, Galán-Muros, Orazbayeva & Baaken 2018, 20).
-The tourism enterprises can benefit from research and HEI cooperation, for example, in fostering innovation, understanding the market, learning about sustainable business practices, creating networks and strategic partnerships, and gaining data-driven insights to support decision making.
+Gaining new knowledge and finding qualified employees from among graduates – especially the latter – is an important reason for businesses to cooperate with HEIs (Davey, Meerman, Galán-Muros, Orazbayeva & Baaken 2018, 20).
+The benefits to tourism enterprises of research and cooperation with HEIs include fostering innovation, understanding the market, learning about sustainable business practices, creating networks and strategic partnerships, and gaining data-driven insights to support decision making.

-According to Simon Hudson academic research centers can be of great benefit to tourist destinations.
-He sees that effectively implemented knowledge transfer between research and tourism practitioners is essential to gain competitive advantage.
+According to Simon Hudson, academic research centres can be of great benefit to tourist destinations.
+He observes that effectively implemented knowledge transfer between research centres and tourism practitioners is essential to gain competitive advantage.
 (Hudson 2013, 131).
 Also, Chris Cooper states in his article, Managing Tourism Knowledge, that he sees knowledge transfer and exchange as a competitive tool for the tourism sector (Cooper 2015, 107).
-However, the challenge in the tourism field is the reluctancy to use the latest research results.
-Lisa Ruhanen and Chris Cooper in their article, “Applying a Knowledge Management Framework to Tourism Research”, consider that the tourism sector could be seen as research averse (Ruhanen & Cooper 2004, 84) To tackle this problem, it would be important to identify the underlying causes at the local level and come up with targeted solutions.
+However, the challenge in the tourism field is the reluctance to use the latest research results.
+Lisa Ruhanen and Chris Cooper in their article, “Applying a Knowledge Management Framework to Tourism Research”, consider that the tourism sector could be seen as research averse (Ruhanen & Cooper 2004, 84).
+To tackle this problem, it is important to identify the underlying causes at the local level and come up with targeted solutions.

 For students, in turn, there are several good reasons to consider establishing connections to working life through their studies.
-Then how could students benefit from transferring their research results and findings to industry practices?
-First, the practical application of the research results validates the research itself and the student’s professional competence and research skills of the student.
-Cooperation with the industry during the studies enhances networking opportunities and future career possibilities.
-Moreover, through industry utilization of the research, students get valuable feedback from the field which enables better understanding of the practical implications and limitations of their work.
+How can students benefit from transferring their research results and findings to industry?
+First, practical application of research results is what validates the research itself, as well as the student’s professional competence and research skills.
+Cooperation with industry during studies enhances networking opportunities and future career possibilities.
+Moreover, through industry utilisation of their research, students get valuable feedback from the field which will enable better understanding of the practical implications and limitations of their work.

-There are many reasons why cooperation between HEIs and businesses can be rewarding and motivating for all the parties involved.
-Not only for students and for businesses as mentioned above, but also for the HEIs.
-In particular, Universities of Applied Sciences in Finland are close to working life and the theoretical elements of education are linked to practical needs.
+There are many reasons why cooperation between HEIs and businesses can be rewarding and motivating for all parties, not only for students and businesses as mentioned above, but also for the HEIs.
+In particular, Universities of Applied Sciences in Finland have close ties to working life and the theoretical elements of the education they deliver are linked to practical needs.
 This pragmatic approach is based on the idea that knowledge and theory only become meaningful when they are applied in practice.
-The relevance of degrees to the working life is considered important in UAS.
-The integration of working life and education is therefore one of the pedagogical solutions to promote a knowledge-based approach to degrees.
+The relevance of degrees to working life is considered important in UAS.
+The integration of working life and education is therefore one of the pedagogical solutions to promoting a knowledge-based approach to degrees.
 (Mäki 2019, 83-84).

 Universities of Applied Sciences in Finland also have a statutory social mission to promote regional impact.
-This in turn requires active interaction between the working life and higher education, with a role for both RDI and teaching staff as well as students.
+This in turn requires active interaction between working life and higher education, with roles for RDI and teaching staff as well as students.
 (Kangastie 2014, 20–21).
-Moreover, from the perspective of regional development higher education institutions (HEIs) are sources of talent and entrepreneurship potential.
-Also, for the existing businesses the future-oriented innovations and talent development produced in HEIs can create competitive advantage for the region.
+Moreover, from the perspective of regional development HEIs are sources of talent and entrepreneurship potential.
+Also, for existing businesses the future-oriented innovations and talent developed in HEIs can create a competitive advantage for the region.
 (Davey et al. 2018, 5).

-Deeper cooperation between HEIs and the industry is a common state of will also on European level, states the report The State of University-Business Cooperation (UBC) in Europe.In terms of education the study underlines that UBC can be useful in aligning curricula and the competence of graduates to meet the needs of the industry.
+Deeper cooperation between HEIs and the industry is also common objective at European level, according to the report The State of University-Business Cooperation (UBC) in Europe.In terms of education the report underlines how UBC can be useful in aligning curricula and the competence of graduates with the needs of industry.
 In addition, it can smoothen the career pathways of the graduates entering working life (Davey et al. 2018, 14).
-This is currently extremely important when after COVID-19 pandemic the tourism industry is lacking skilled workforce.
-In addition, the the attractiveness of tourism education has declined in recent years (Passoja 2022).
-Maybe well-established and productive working life cooperation could be seen as an attraction and image builder for tourism education.
+This is currently extremely important as after the COVID-19 pandemic the tourism industry is lacking skilled workers.
+In addition, the attractiveness of tourism education has declined in recent years (Passoja 2022).
+Maybe well-established and productive working life cooperation could be an attraction and enhance the image of tourism education.

-According to Davey et al. (2018) there are many identified forms of University-Business Cooperation: education, research, valorization and management.
+According to Davey et al. (2018) there are many identified forms of university-business cooperation: education, research, valorisation and management.
 The most developed cooperation activities are education and research.
-Cooperation in education includes activities such as curriculum co-design and co-delivery (e.g., guest lectures), education programmes that are partly academic and partly practical, students’ internships etc. (Davey et al. 2018, 40).
-Whilst all kinds of UBC cooperation is valuable, in this report there is only focus on the UBC in education.
+Cooperation in education includes activities such as curriculum co-design and co-delivery (e.g., guest lectures), education programmes that are partly academic and partly practical, student internships, etc. (Davey et al. 2018, 40).
+Whilst all kinds of UBC cooperation are valuable, in this report the focus is only on UBC in education.

 3. Case examples: Best practices for transferring research to working life

-In this chapter, cases from ReWo project partner study institutions from Slovenia, Finland, Portugal, and Norway are presented.
+In this section, cases from ReWo project partner HEIs from Slovenia, Finland, Portugal, and Norway are presented.
 These cases are good examples of beneficial cooperation between students, HEIs, and working life.
-The cases are practical hands-on examples and there is something to learn from each case.
-Thus, a few “main takeaways” are summarized, derived from each case.
+They are practical hands-on examples and something can be learned from each case.
+Thus, a few “main takeaways” are summarised, derived from each case.

 3.1.
 Slovenia